leila-iust/advert_manager/README.md

 ## key features:

 - User authentication and registration
-- Getting the list of all adverts and ther associated comments
+- Getting the list of all adverts and their associated comments
 - Insert/ update/ delete comments on adverts

 ## Requirements: